maryqubty/oil_detection/README.md

 ## 🔁 Oil Detection Wrapper Function

+Instead of manually reviewing output videos, we built a **wrapper function**

+├── wrapper_yolo.py

-Instead of manually reviewing output videos, we built a wrapper function **[wrapper_yolo.py]** that checks whether oil was detected in a short sequence of video frames.
+that checks whether oil was detected in a short sequence of video frames.
 This makes the model usable in real-time systems like drones.

 ## 📦 Dataset